google/go-cloud/internal/website/content/tutorials/order.md

 computer.
 Then click Submit.

 Now visit the order list page by returning to the home page and clicking "List Conversions".
-It make take a few seconds to process the order (thanks to an artificial delay in the processor), so refresh the page until you see your order in the list.
+It may take a few seconds to process the order (thanks to an artificial delay in the processor), so refresh the page until you see your order in the list.